chameleon10712/notes/react/state.rst

     };

     handleIncrement = () => {
-      setState({count: this.state.count + 1}) // react is aware of the state change when using setState
+      setState({count: this.state.count + 1}) // react is aware of the change of the state
     };

     // ...